The art of calligraphy

 Practical not ceremonial

 Not surprisingly, the Baybar’s Qur’an garners far more attention and study than does the Brooklyn Museum’s double folio.
 However, in many ways, this obscure double folio is more interesting than the famous Baybars Qur’an.
 We know a great deal about the history of the Baybars Qur’an.
 We know when it was written and that it was intended as a waqf (charitable endowment) for his khanqa (a form of monastery or prayer house for Sufis).
 By way of contrast, we know virtually nothing about the Qur’an from which the Brooklyn Museum’s double folio came, and that is a large part of why it is so fascinating.
 The double folio has an unusual feature.
 It is written with six lines per page.
 Generally speaking, Qur’ans throughout the Islamic world are written in odd-numbers of lines per page.
 We do know, that there is a Syrian tradition of producing Qur’ans with six lines per page.
-It is possible that the calligrapher, or the patron was Syrian.
+It is possible that the calligrapher or the patron was Syrian.
 There is another possibility.
 The Baybars Qur’an was also written with six lines per page.
 Perhaps the patron of the Qur’an had seen the Baybars Qur’an and wished to emulate it.
-We cannot know for certain, and their are enormous range of possibilities to explore.
+We cannot know for certain, and there are enormous range of possibilities to explore.

 From the perspective of studying the double folio and others like it (there is a very similar folio in the Freer and Sackler Galleries of the Smithsonian) they hold one additional advantage over the Baybars Qur’an and its ilk.
 These Qur’ans were almost certainly meant to be used as everyday items.
 The Baybars Qur’an was, at its core, intended not as a practical object, but rather as a public demonstration of power, wealth and piety.
 On the other hand, the Qur’an of the double folio could have been commissioned as someone’s personal Qur’an or for their child to use as a student at a madrasa (school), or it may have been intended as a gift.
 Regardless, it was probably something that real people in the 14th century interacted with on a daily basis, not only on formal occasions and that, when combined with the beautiful calligraphy is what makes such objects truly special.